jrobinson123/global_companies_20_questions/README.md

 This program is a text based game.
 You start by choosing a company listed in the csv file.
 The company has properties such as the headquarters, sectory, and of course companyname.
 The computer repeatidley will ask yes or no questions until it is able to guess the company you were thinking of.

 Here's a step-by-step guideline which shows how the code was created:
+'''python
+#import needed modules
+import pandas as pd
+import numpy as np
+import random

+#load the csv file and convert it to a DataFrame
+file_name = "global_500_companies.csv"
+df = pd.read_csv(file_name)¸
+'''

 ### To-Do